Schema Definition

 Binary data encoding/decoding in Byteform is done using schemas.
 A schema is a set of rules that define how data is encoded and decoded.
 Schemas are defined using a simple, human-readable syntax:

-import { Struct, List, Text, f32, u8 } from '@evenstar/byteform';
+import { Struct, List, text, f32, u8 } from '@evenstar/byteform';

 const schema = new Struct({